 This means the system will switch the rear derailleur when you change chainring, or shifts the front derailleur automatically when you shift the cassette to a certain sprocket.

 I've written a pretty big 'complete guide' on Synchronized Shift before, so read that if you want to know everything there is to know about synchronized shifting.
 You can also set up synchronized shifting using the mobile app, if you have a wireless unit installed.

 You can change between the shift modes by double-pressing the button on your junction box.
 When you do this the bike cycles through three modes:

 - Manual mode - Indicated by solid red/green LEDs.
 This is traditional, full-manual shifting.

 - Shift mode 1 (S1) - Indicated by both red and green LEDs flashing twice.
-The default S1 mode is semi-synchro: automatically shift the rear derailleur when you shift the front derailleur.
+The default S1 mode is semi-synchro: automatically shifts the rear derailleur when you shift the front derailleur.